Best Online Degrees in: Kinesiology Exercise Science

 Graduates holding a bachelor’s degree in kinesiology exercise science should be able to pursue a variety of different jobs.
 Two of the most common are in fitness and training instruction, or coaching.
 Fitness trainers and instructors provide leadership, instruction and motivation for individuals or groups in a number of different exercise routines or sports.
 Typically, a fitness instructor will work in health, country, or fitness club, however some may find employment at hospitals, universities, resorts, or even as a private instructor who travels to individual’s homes.
 If you plan on becoming a fitness instructor it is important to earn certification.
 The National Commission for Certifying Agencies provides a list of accredited organizations offering certification to those in the field.
 According to the U.S. Bureau of Labor Statistics, employment for fitness trainers and instructors is projected to grow by 24% through the year 2020.
-The BLS also reports that the median annual wage for fitness trainers and instructors was $31,090, as of May 2010.
+The BLS also reports that the median annual wage for fitness trainers and instructors was $31,090.

 Kinesiology and exercise science graduates hoping to pursue a career in coaching can do so at a number for different levels, including youth and high school sports, or at the college or professional level.
 It is essential for coaches to have an immense knowledge of the game or sport they wish to coach, and most usually have extensive experience participating in the sport themselves.
 Coaches need to work long and irregular hours, including nights, weekends, and holidays.
 According to the BSL, employment of coaches is expected to increase by 29% through the year 2020.
-The BLS also reported that the median annual wage of coaches was $28,340, in 2010.
+The BLS also reported that the median annual wage of coaches was $28,340.